Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

   This also happened when anchor line was far away.
 When anchors are placed closer (Experiment 7), signal is strong enough to be received and handled (on both tags).

+For best anchor - tag communication, anchor baselines must be placed close to each other as shown in Experiment 12 and 13.
+At such positions, the problem with angle of vision of antenna is resolved.
+Experiment 13 shown that a bit larger distance between anchor baselines also works and sufficient.
+Such placement of anchors requires less anchors to be used to cover the whole space.